×

 What is a typical expat home or apartment like in Shimoda?

 "A typical expat home or apartment in Shimoda, is often a blend of traditional Japanese and modern Western styles.
 The living space is usually compact and efficiently designed, with sliding doors and tatami mat flooring, a common feature in traditional Japanese homes.
 The kitchen is typically small but functional, equipped with modern appliances.
 The bathroom often includes a high-tech toilet and a deep soaking tub, another staple of Japanese homes.
 Many apartments also feature a small balcony, offering views of the city or the surrounding natural beauty.
 Some expat homes may also have a small garden or courtyard, reflecting the Japanese love for nature.
 The homes are usually located close to public transportation, local markets, and other amenities.
-Despite the compact size, these homes are designed to maximize space and comfort," commented one expat who made the move to Shimoda.
+Despite the compact size, these homes are designed to maximize space and comfort," remarked one expat living in Shimoda, Japan.

 What is the average cost of housing in Shimoda?